feassis/Test-Auto-Battle/README.md

 1- there is a bug where: when creating enemy, player's data is modified but enemy's are not.
 To fix this I am moving this value alocations to Character constructor, since thay all use the same base value;
 2- moving call to create enemy to be independant to player creation;
-3- changing create player character method to no longer use switch case and repeat code
+3- changing create player character method to no longer use switch case and repeat code 4- start game should not be part of setup, since the game itself is not part o its setup

 ## Step 2 - Removing Compilation Warnings From Standard Project